revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

  aren

 <details><summary> <b>Explanation</b> </summary>
-> In the above program we will get some part of string characters,because we used `slicing()` method.
+> In the above program, we will get some part of string characters as we use `slicing()` method.

 </details>
     </details>

 ---

-23.Which method should I use to convert String "welcome to the beautiful world of python" to "Welcome To The Beautiful World Of Python".
+23.Which method should we use to convert the String "welcome to the beautiful world of python" to "Welcome To The Beautiful World Of Python".

   ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

  > - `title()`-method
- > - For this in python we can use `title()` method.
+ > - For this, we can use `title()` method.

 <details><summary> <b>Show Explanation</b> </summary>